๐ŸงซOrganic Chemistry II

 Why This Matters

-Aromatic substitution reactions are the backbone of synthetic organic chemistry—they're how chemists build complex molecules from simple benzene rings.
+Aromatic substitution reactions are the backbone of synthetic organic chemistry.
+They're how chemists build complex molecules from simple benzene rings.
 You're being tested on your ability to predict which position a new group will attach to, why certain reactions work while others fail, and how electronic effects control reactivity.
 These concepts connect directly to synthesis problems, mechanism questions, and multi-step reaction sequences that dominate Organic Chemistry II exams.

 The key isn't memorizing every reaction in isolation.
 Instead, focus on the underlying principles: resonance stabilization, carbocation stability, and electronic effects of substituents.
 When you understand why an electron-donating group directs ortho/para while an electron-withdrawing group directs meta, you can predict outcomes for reactions you've never seen before.
-Don't just memorize facts—know what concept each reaction and substituent effect illustrates.

 The Core Mechanism: Electrophilic Aromatic Substitution (EAS)

 Electrophilic aromatic substitution is the foundation for most aromatic chemistry.
-The aromatic ring acts as a nucleophile, donating its π electrons to attack an electrophile, forming a resonance-stabilized carbocation intermediate (the sigma complex or arenium ion) before losing a proton to restore aromaticity.
+The aromatic ring acts as a nucleophile, donating its ฯ€\pi electrons to attack an electrophile.
+This forms a resonance-stabilized carbocation intermediate (the sigma complex, also called the arenium ion), which then loses a proton to restore aromaticity.

 Introducing Carbon Groups: Friedel-Crafts Reactions